sinatra/sinatra.github.com/configuration.markdown

 [se]: http://rack.rubyforge.org/doc/classes/Rack/ShowExceptions.html
 [me]: http://github.com/rack/rack-contrib/blob/master/lib/rack/contrib/mailexceptions.rb

-The `:raise_errors` option is disabled by default for classic style apps and enabled by default for `Sinatra::Base` subclasses.

 ### `:lock` - ensure single request concurrency with a mutex lock

 Sinatra can be used in threaded environments where more than a single